MUmerRazzaq/Project_Ideas/ai_agent_ecommerce_platform.md

 - **Scalability:** Can the system handle high volumes of customer interactions during peak times?
 - **Data Management:** How will the database be structured to manage tasks efficiently and ensure that previous customer interactions with the support system are stored and accessible?
 - **Tool Communication:** How will all tools and components communicate seamlessly to provide a unified experience?
+- **Frontend Management:** How will the frontend be designed and managed to accommodate different platform requirements for various clients?
 - **Feedback Mechanism:** How will the system ensure continuous improvement based on customer and admin feedback?

 ---